syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 #### User Interface

-You can wrap or unwrap text in a cell using wrap text option in ribbon `HOME` tab.
+You can wrap or unwrap text in a cell using `Wrap text` option in ribbon `HOME` tab.

 ## Cell Formatting